BaseCam SimpleBGC 32-bit Tiny Rev. C

-- Output power capabilities up to 6 times more then in Tiny Rev. A and B, which allows to use this board with a wider range of payloads, handling motors from micro-size to 110-size.
+- Output power capabilities up to 6 times more than in Tiny Rev. A and B, which allows using this board with a wider range of payloads, handling motors from micro-size to 110-size.

 - overall output current is limited only by the power supply capabilities;

-- can handle high-voltage motors and big motors up to 110 size;
+- can handle high-voltage motors and big motors up to 110 sizes;

 - better reliability